 Due to the unusual nature of our development with generally only one water meter for each building, the Association receives and pays all water and sewer bills.
 These expenses are included in your monthly assessment and constitute the largest single expense paid for by you through your dues, representing nearly 25% of our total budget.
-High water use has over the years been tracked and even billed to owners over and above the monthly dues.
+High water use has over the years been tracked and even billed to Owners over and above the monthly dues.
 Currently our policy includes an attempt to identify significant leaks and to take immediate steps to prevent excessive costs.
-We ask that you help in this effort by being attentive to leaks and to control wasteful use such as running toilets and by notifying us of the actual number of occupants in your home via the Homeowner/Tenant Contact Information form or the Utility Committee Data Form.
-With this information we will adjust the usage "allowance" for each homeowner to help us identify abnormal situations.
+We ask that you help in this effort by being attentive to leaks and to control wasteful use such as running toilets and by notifying us of the actual number of occupants in your home via the Contact Us Form or via Buildium.

+With this information we will adjust the usage "allowance" for each Homeowner to help us identify abnormal situations.
 The procedure the Property Manager will follow can be found at: Water Use Procedures